lukeajtodd/buildspace-dao-starter/README.md

 - Copy the contents of .env.example to .env and fill in the required details

 This needs continually filling in as we go.

+## Todo

+- Setup `config.json` to store the configuration for settings up the sdk and bundle drop